smdupor/MultiFTP/README.txt

 Compatibility: This program is fully compatible and tested with Ubuntu 14 through 21.
-Requires linux networking headers.
+    Requires linux networking headers, g++, and make.

 QUICK-START GUIDE:
 1. scp the tarball to the systems you want to test on.